Travel.State.Gov >

 Union Territory of Jammu and Kashmir – Level 4: Do Not Travel

 Terrorist attacks and violent civil unrest are possible in the union territory of Jammu and Kashmir.
-Avoid all travel to this state (with the exception of visits to the eastern Ladakh region and its capital, Leh).
-Sporadic violence occurs particularly along the Line of Control (LOC) separating India and Pakistan, and in tourist destinations in the Kashmir Valley: Srinagar, Gulmarg, and Pahalgam.
-The Indian government prohibits foreign tourists from visiting certain areas along the LOC.
+Do not travel to this state (with the exception of visits to the eastern Ladakh region and its capital, Leh).
+Violence happens sporadically in this area and is common along the Line of Control (LOC) between India and Pakistan.
+It also occurs in tourist spots in the Kashmir Valley: Srinagar, Gulmarg, and Pahalgam.
+The Indian government does not allow foreign tourists to visit certain areas along the LOC.

 Visit our website for Travel to High-Risk Areas.